-SpaceX to build Mars spaceship in Texas, not Los Angeles
+SpaceX to build Mars ships in Texas, not Los Angeles

 HAWTHORNE, Calif.
-(AP) — SpaceX says it will build its Mars spaceship in south Texas instead of the Port of Los Angeles, dealing another blow to the local economy only days after the company announced massive layoffs.
+(AP) — SpaceX says it will build test versions of its Mars spaceship in south Texas instead of the Port of Los Angeles, dealing another blow to the local economy only days after the company announced massive layoffs.

-The Southern California-based company announced Wednesday that test versions of its Starship and Super Heavy rocket will be assembled at its Texas launch facility in a move to streamline operations.
+The Southern California-based company announced Wednesday that prototypes of its Starship spacecraft will be assembled at its Texas launch facility in a move to streamline operations.

-Development of the spaceship will continue at the SpaceX headquarters in Hawthorne.
+However, development of the spaceship will continue at SpaceX headquarters in Hawthorne.

-SpaceX won permission last year to build a giant new facility on leased land at the port, which could potentially have added hundreds of jobs to the region.
+SpaceX won permission last year to build a giant new facility on leased port land, which could potentially have added hundreds of jobs to the region.
+SpaceX now won’t proceed with that option.

 Most Read Business Stories